machiobrian/Night/ReadMe.md

 # Definitions:
-- Scalar : a single number
+- Scalar : a single number; have no dimension
 - Vector : a number w/direction
 - Matrix : a 2-D array of numbers
 - Tensor : an n-dim array of numbers